+A bathing tool is one of the most helpful dog grooming tools.
 If you have a dog that is extremely intimidated by the shower head whenever you try to give your dog a bath, then the Aquapaw Pet Bathing Tool may be useful to try instead, along with lots of yummy treats to ensure they start off with a nice positive association with it.

 This hand pad water dispenser attaches with a hose to your existing shower (fittings are provided) and then it means that the water is effectively being dispensed directly from your hand.

 It can also be good to try to minimise the amount of water that often manages to go everywhere when you are bathing your dog.
 The hand pad controls the flow of water and, with a click, it can be turned on or off again, and it also means that the water can be kept close to your dog’s body.